Klingri/Vortex.Plus/README.md

 ---

 # Known Issues & Stability
-For more Info on known issues and stability, go (WIP WORK IN PROGRESS) Because it bypasses the Chrome Web Store to avoid strict compliance requirements, the VortexPro web extension must be updated manually.
+For more Info on known issues and stability, go [here.](https://github.com/Klingri/VortexPro/blob/stable/.github/ISSUES_STABILITY.md)
+Because it bypasses the Chrome Web Store to avoid strict compliance requirements, the VortexPro web extension must be updated manually.
 Currently in early development, this web extension features a dark mode and themes.
 Please expect bugs and potential instability as I work toward a stable release
 - **Performance:** These experimental updates may cause performance issues on lower-end systems.